- 1 When Do You Need a Slip and Fall Accident Lawyer or Trip and Fall Accident Attorney?

 In Ceron v.
 Yeshiva University, the plaintiff demanded $1.2 million at mediation and refused to lower his demand.
 He slipped and fell on a metal ramp while attempting to pull a hand truck up a ramp to make a delivery in New York City.
 It had stopped raining 10 minutes earlier.
 The defense measured the coefficient of friction on the ramp while both dry and wet and found that it was 0.81 when dry and 0.69 when wet.
 Since the slip resistance value was greater than 0.5 when wet, the Supreme Court of the State of New York ruled that the ramp was not dangerous and dismissed the injured person’s case, so he got nothing!

 Trip and Fall Accident

-These are some examples of trip and fall accidents involving our clients:
+Examples of trip and fall accidents we settled for our clients

 - A client tripped on tools left on the stairs leading to the garage in his son’s house.